kmkinnaird/SDS220-fall2021/_sources/grading.md

 ### Labs: 2 Habit Medals

+**Updated December 17, 2021**

 There are 10 labs each with a pre-lab.
 All labs and pre-labs are each graded on completion, where **completion** means a good faith attempt.
 To earn a gold for the pre-lab medal, you need to complete 8 (of the 10) pre-labs with a good faith attempt.
-To earn a gold for the lab medal, you need to complete 8 (of the 10) labs with a good faith attempt.
-Like the GPsets, this means that you elect to not hand up to 2 of the labs and 2 of the pre-labs and still earn full credit for these two medals.
-For a silver for either the lab or pre-lab medal, you need to complete 6 (of 10) in good faith.
+To earn a gold for the lab medal, you need to complete 7 (of the 10) labs with a good faith attempt.
+Like the GPsets, this means that you elect to not hand up to 3 of the labs and 3 of the pre-labs and still earn full credit for these two medals.
+For a silver for either the lab or pre-lab medal, you need to complete 5 (of 10) in good faith.

 You do not need my permission to not hand in a lab or pre-lab.
 You might elect not to hand in a lab or pre-lab for any number of reasons: it could be because you are ill, you forgot about it, or you had too much work for your other courses.